RIKEN-RCCS/lens3/v1/doc/design.md

 __Accepting pool creation in busy situations__: Lens3 accepts creation
 of a pool even if it cannot start MinIO due to busyness of the server.
-It is to display the error condition in the UI's "minio_state" slot.
+It is done on purpose to display the error condition in UI's "minio_state" slot.